Premature Withdrawal of Fixed Deposit

 What is premature withdrawal

-Premature Withdrawal is a term used to describe the process of withdrawing money from a fixed deposit account before its maturity date.
-This can be done in case of an emergency or if you need the money for some other purpose.
-However, banks and financial institutions may charge a penalty for premature withdrawal, which can reduce the interest rate earned on the deposit.
+Premature withdrawal means taking money out of a fixed deposit before it reaches its maturity date.
+You might do this in case of an emergency or urgent financial need.
+However, most banks and financial institutions charge a penalty for early withdrawal, which can lower the interest you earn on your deposit.

 The penalty charges for premature withdrawal of fixed deposits can be levied in different ways.
 For instance, some banks may charge a percentage of the interest earned as a penalty, while others may charge a fixed amount.